Response Resources for Leaders

 - Address basic survival needs before focusing on emotional needs.

 - Expect that disaster relief assistance may be confusing to survivors.
-They may experience frustration, anger, and feelings of helplessness and some of these feelings may be directed toward response agencies.
+They may experience frustration, anger, and feelings of helplessness, and some of these feelings may be directed toward response agencies and representatives of these agencies.

 - Give opportunities for survivors to take actions to help themselves and their community in response efforts.